LGBTQ+ Family Planning

 Gestational carrier

 A gestational carrier is a woman who carries the pregnancy but is not biologically related to the child.
 If a couple uses a gestational carrier, they may select a non-related egg donor, introduce one of the male’s sperm and use IVF to implant an embryo into the gestational carrier.
-If the couple uses a related egg donor (for example, a sister of one male partner who will have his genes), then AI will be performed using sperm from the other male.
+If the couple uses a related egg donor (for example, a sister of one male partner who will have his genes), then artificial insemination will be performed using sperm from the other male.
 In this situation, genes from both partners will be represented in the child.

 Family Building for Transgender Individuals & Couples